On Monday, City Council hears from school district officials on the so-called “empty shell” budget proposed for next year.

 The new initiative, called Philadelphia Virtual Academy (PVA), will offer online learning for students in grades 6 – 12, starting in time for the 2013-2014 school year.

 Dimner Beeber Middle School will remain open, officials said on Tuesday.

 But he says the SRC’s request is dead on arrival without pension reform.

 Over the loud protest of hundreds of parents and teachers, the School Reform Commission voted to close 23 Philadelphia public schools.

-The School Reform Commission has taken a step to speed-up the process of closing nine public schools in the city.
+The School Reform Commission has voted to save four public schools from closure in Philadelphia.